couchbase-partners/google-gcp-marketplace-k8s-example/README.md

 ### Couchbase Configuration Changes

-If you would like to make edits to the Couchbase configuration, you may do that via the Couchbase Web Console or through kubectl.
+If you would like to make edits to the Couchbase configuration, you may do that via the [Couchbase Web Console](https://localhost:8091) or through kubectl.

 To edit the configuration via kubectl, change the desired values in created-cb-cluster.yaml and rerun the kubectl apply command:

 `kubectl apply -f created-cb-cluster.yaml`

-The changes made through kubectl are reflected in the Couchbase Web Console.
+The changes to the Couchbase Cluster that are made through kubectl are reflected in the Couchbase Web Console.

 fin